Calling Heart-Based Movers and Shakers Behind the Scenes: Modern Day Mindfulness at Work Workshop

 Mat Dryhurst, Artup and GAFTA

-Jess Curtis, Director/Choreographer/Performer
+Jess Curtis, Director/Choreographer/

 Jayna Swartzman, Bay Area, Center for Cultural Innovation